 Regional and functional concentrations are open to students of all majors and offer an interdisciplinary approach to the study of a particular area.
-They combine course work at Washington College in anthropology, business, economics, history, political science, modern language with at least one semester (or summer) abroad in the region of focus.
+They combine coursework at Washington College in anthropology, business, economics, history, political science, modern language with at least one semester (or winter/summer) abroad in the region of focus.
 Current regions of study include African Studies, Asian Studies, European Studies, Latin American Studies, and Near Eastern Studies.
 In addition, the program offers functional concentrations in Global Business Studies and Peace and Conflict Studies.

 International studies majors and those pursuing concentrations in international studies may apply for funds to offset the cost of study abroad from the Margaret R. Bennett Fund for International Studies.
 Learn more about the application process here.

 Common Requirements for the Regional and Global Business Concentrations

-Students must complete six courses plus the study of a regional language for a regional concentration or a seventh course for the Global Business concentration, must study abroad for a semester (preferred) or in an approved short-term abroad program, and complete a research paper in the area of concentration (usually via one of the courses taken for the concentration or the SCE).
+Students must complete six courses plus the study of a regional language for a regional concentration or a seventh course for the Global Business concentration, must study abroad for a semester (preferred) or in an approved short-term abroad program, and provide evidence of research in the area of concentration (usually via one of the courses taken for the concentration or the SCE).

 In particular, to complete a concentration students must: